-Table 4: Slurry preparation for IP
+Table 4: Slurry preparation for spin column IP

-Step 3b: Chromatrap® 96-well plate preparation
+Step 3b: Chromatrap® spin column preparation

-The Chromatrap® 96-well plate is shipped in a storage solution, prior to use, the plate must be washed and activated to remove any traces of shipping solution and to prepare them for slurry incubation.
+Chromatrap® spin columns are shipped in a storage solution, prior to use, columns must be washed and activated to remove any traces of shipping solution and to prepare them for slurry incubation.

-- 1. Remove the top and bottom seals of the Chromatrap® 96-well plate and position on to the 96-well collection plate provided. - 2.
-Add 600 μl of Column Conditioning Buffer to each well of Chromatrap® 96-well plate and allow to flow through under gravity (~ 15 minutes).

-N.B. do not close caps when flow is under gravity.

-- 3. Discard the flow through and repeat this conditioning step a second time. - 4.
+- 1. Position Chromatrap® spin columns in the collection tubes provided. - 2.
+Add 600 μl Column Conditioning Buffer to each column and allow to flow through under gravity (~ 15 minutes) N.B. do not close caps when flow is under gravity. - 3.
+Discard the flow through and repeat this conditioning step a second time. - 4.
 Discard the flow through.
-The plate is now ready for the addition of the IP slurries proceed to step 3c.
+The columns are now ready for the addition of the IP slurries, proceed to step 3c.